-Experience with new students suggest that there is a need for clarifications on the meanings of the word “colour” and related words and phrases.
-I believe that this is because how-to-do-it books on the uses of colour in paintings too often rely on once widely believed scientific explanations that are now outdated, misleading or just plain wrong.
+Experience with new students suggest that there is a need for clarifications on the meanings of the word “colour” and a number of related words and phrases.
 The following excerpt from the Glossary to my books on drawing and painting provide answers to the questions listed below, and many others.

 - What is the difference between “brightness “ and “lightness”?